Daigoro Kashiwa: Independent circuit (2001-2018)

-Kashiwa made his professional wrestling debut at Osaka Pro Saturday Night Story, an event promored by Osaka Pro Wrestling on October 6, 2001 where he fell short to Takashi Tachibana.
+Kashiwa made his professional wrestling debut at Osaka Pro Saturday Night Story, an event promoted by Osaka Pro Wrestling on October 6, 2001 where he fell short to Takashi Tachibana.

 As part freelancer, Kashiwa marked sporadic appearances for various other promotions.
 He participated in one of the longest matches in professional wrestling history, an 108-man battle royal at Tenka Sanbun no Kei: New Year's Eve Special, a cross-over event held between Big Japan Pro Wrestling (BJW), DDT and Kaientai Dojo from December 31, 2009, competing against other infamous wrestlers such as Great Kojika, Danshoku Dino, Kenny Omega, Tajiri, Gota Ihashi and many others.
 On the ninth night of the NOAH Winter Navigation 2016, event promoted by Pro Wrestling Noah on December 23, Kashiwa competed in a 11-man battle royal also involving Akitoshi Saito, Hitoshi Kumano, Muhammad Yone, Yoshinari Ogawa and others.
 Earlier that night he teamed up with Saburo Inematsu and unsuccessfully challenged Momo No Seishun Tag (Atsushi Kotoge and Daisuke Harada) in a tag team match.
 At W-1 WRESTLE-1 Tour 2017, an event promoted by Wrestle-1 on December 3, he teamed up with Ryuichi Sekine and went into a time-limit draw against Manabu Soya and Nosawa Rongai.